Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Design principles

-Five rules I keep returning to.
+Four rules I keep returning to.

 Generate many · Score in batch · Reduce with structure

-1. Expose independent work early.
+1. Expose the independent work early.

-4. Treat diversity and optimality as different compute allocations.
+3. Treat diversity and optimality as different compute allocations.

-5. Make the proof object match the compute object.
+4. Make the proof object match the compute object.

 What this is not